Formula

 Math

-Find the percentage increase or decrease between an original value and a new value.
+Find the percentage increase or decrease between an original value and a new value, with baseline sensitivity, visual proof and a printable comparison record.

 Calculator